suixinio/quant/README.md

 ## Brief

-1.Quants trader tool for bitcoin
+1. Quants trader tool for bitcoin
-2.Rebuild from samaritan
+2. Rebuild from samaritan

 ## Support